Things You Need To Do In Sydney At Least Once

 7. Ride The Luna Park Ferris Wheel

 If you can handle heights, you'll love the unsurpassed views over the harbour from the Luna Park Ferris Wheel vantage point.
-The ride was first erected at 1935, and this amusement park has luckily still hung onto some of its old-worldly charms.
-Luna Park, is closing its doors at the end of January 2021 until July for some major renovations so join their Countdown Carnivale while you still can!
+The ride was first erected in 1935, and this amusement park has luckily still hung onto some of its old-worldly charms.
+Luna Park will reopen this October following an epic $30 million renovation that includes nine brand new rides.

 8. Dine at Sydney Tower